xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-preferences.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/proxy-preferences/system-proxy.png" width="">

-Katalon Studio applies the System proxy to test execution's desired capabilities on the instance automatically.
-If you wish to configure different proxy's desired capabilities for a project, you need to uncheck this option and specify details in Desired Capabilities of Project Settings.

 ### Proxy Settings

 In the Proxy Settings areas of both Authentication and System proxies, you can select one of three options below.